-First, look for dominant themes by reviewing what you learned from the ideation tools: customers, BOBs, great questions, stop fix, SWOT, and the BAM.
-As your review the work, are there any prevailing ideas that arise?
+Second, look for dominant themes by reviewing what you learned from the ideation tools.
+As you review the work, are there any prevailing ideas that arise?
 Perhaps you see a pattern of fixing things to ready your agency for the next level?
 Maybe you're actually at a point of going to that level?

 A particularly good place to look for themes is the affinity-grouped BAM ideas.
-It could be that one or two of your affinity groups form the vision statement or that there is a wild card within all of the ideas that adds up to the vision.
+It could be that one or two of your affinity groups form the vision statement, or that there is a wild card within all of the ideas that adds up to the vision.
 For example, out of more than 60 ideas to the question of "what takes us forward," a housing agency focused on just one idea for its vision statement: to be the model for fair housing.

-Second, ideate specifically for the vision statement.
-Come up with ideas to fill in the blank for the following:
+Third, ideate specifically for the vision statement.
+Come up with ideas to fill in the blanks for the following:

-• In three years, our agency will be • We want to become in three years

-The difference between our agency today and three years from now will be
+• In three years, our agency will be • The difference between our agency today and three years from now will be

-Third, polish your best candidates and put them into statements of no more than ten words give or take and make sure each has a definite future tense.
+Fourth, polish your best candidates and put them into statements of no more than five words give or take and make sure each has a definite future tense.

-Fourth, test each statement against the following checklist from Jim Collins and Jerry Porras:
+Fifth, test each statement against the following checklist from Jim Collins and Jerry Porras: